Youth, Aging, and the Life Course Division

 STUDENT PAPER COMPETITION

-Current graduate students and recent graduates who received their degrees after January 2021 may submit a paper if it was written while a student.
-The paper must be either unpublished, or published after January 2021.
+Current graduate students and recent graduates who received their degrees after January 2022 may submit a paper if it was written while a student.
+The paper must be either unpublished, or published after January 2022.
 Papers based on theses or dissertations are acceptable.
-Co-authored papers are also acceptable as long as all of the listed authors are current or recent graduate students (those who received their degrees after January 2021); faculty and non-graduate student co-authors are not allowed.
+Co-authored papers are also acceptable as long as all of the listed authors are current or recent graduate students (those who received their degrees after January 2022); faculty and non-graduate student co-authors are not allowed.
 Students may submit to only one SSSP student paper award competition; submission to multiple SSSP award competitions will disqualify the paper.
-The award recipient is expected to present the winning paper at the 2022 SSSP Annual Meeting.
-To facilitate scheduling the presentation, the (lead) author must submit the paper through the annual meeting Call for Papers process.
+The award recipient is expected to present the winning paper at the 2023 SSSP Annual Meeting.
+To facilitate scheduling the presentation, the (lead) author must submit the paper through the Call for Papers process for the annual meeting.
 Regular submission through the Call for Papers process ensures that the winning paper can be placed on the program.
 The paper must be submitted to any Youth, Aging, and the Life Course (co)sponsored session by the January 15th deadline, as well as e-mailed separately to the Award Committee Chair as indicated below.
-The award recipient will be publicly announced at the Awards Ceremony and receive a plaque, a monetary prize of $150, a student membership to SSSP, and complimentary SSSP conference registration for the 2022 meeting.
-To have a paper considered for this award, please send an electronic copy of the paper and a cover letter that includes a brief overview of the paper, identifies the graduate program and status of all authors, and certifies that the paper meets all of the criteria for the award to Julia Wolf at email@example.com by the January 15th deadline.
+The award recipient will be publicly announced at the Awards Ceremony and receive a plaque, a monetary prize of $150, a student membership to SSSP, and complimentary SSSP conference registration for the 2023 Annual Meeting.
+To have a paper considered for this award, please send an electronic copy of the paper and a cover letter that includes a brief overview of the paper, identifies the graduate program and status of all authors, and certifies that the paper meets all of the criteria for the award Valerie Leiter at email@example.com by the January 31st deadline.
 The submission may be no longer than 10,000 words, including title page, references, and notes, and should use 12-point font, one-inch margins, and be double spaced throughout (tables may be single spaced).

 MAGGIE KUHN AWARD FOR SCHOLAR-ACTIVISTS